-Most subcultures, and therefore behaviors within those subcultures, have also been infected, much in the same way the individual has been infected – trained to focus on the zeitgeist of first world excess and decadence; the ideology being that if you have not attained this level of luxury, you must do what it takes to get there.
+Most subcultures, and therefore behaviors within those subcultures, have also been infected, much in the same way the individual has been infected – trained to focus on the zeitgeist of first world excess and decadence; the ideology being that “if you have not attained this level of luxury, you must do what it takes to get there”.
 The unspoken lie, of course, is that any one person needs this amount of wealth and power.
 Instead of having a culture of people lifting each other out of the mud, we have a pervasive culture of pushing them back down into it.
 Viola!
 False goals have been implanted.
 And the drug trade is just the lubricant that poor, uneducated people needed to bring this life of luxury sliding quickly in their direction.

-Enter militarized police forces to control the wild street violence created by the drug trade.
+Enter militarized police forces to control the wild street violence created by the drug trade and institutionalized culture of war-on-everything.
 Sure, innocent people are stopped, profiled, harassed.
 Sure, guilt now comes before innocence.
 Addicts are treated like criminals instead of humans in need of help.
 Billions of tax revenue is pumped into an international war on a substance that was never meant to be defeated.
 Overseas, US soldiers walk through vast fields of opium poppy, a crop that is being shipped to addicted users worldwide.
 The crop is untouched.
 Instead, the “war on drugs” methodology is inverted and the ‘pontificaters’ in the media and charlatans on Capitol Hill sell us the false notion that if demand is eradicated, so too will the trade.
 They tell us to punish the users, street level resellers and those who are caught up in the violence surrounding the trade, which effectively fills their for-profit prisons.
 Cutting down the drug-crop and using the trillions of dollars of international drug-war funds on subsidizing, retooling and regrowing different crops by these impoverished farmers would never work.

 When simple solutions are continuously overlooked, one MUST consider that the problem wasn’t meant to be solved.
 Mix in the evidence collected from the last 70 years that factions within our government are working with large banking interests (not just industrious and unscrupulous individuals) that are intricately and deeply involved in the worldwide drug network, and you can no longer ignore that this network is meant to exist.
 This trade is meant to thrive.
 These substances are meant to infect.

-The fact is, the drug trade still accomplishing the decades-old-goals of: suppressing the movements of lower classes, mentally and culturally enslaving minorities and undesirables of the elite classes, locking up thousands of said undesirables in literal cages while profiting off their long-term behavioral modification into permanent criminals, justifying the federal and local law enforcement expenditures on increasingly militarized equipment + tactics, and last but not least: profit – both personal and organizational.
+The fact is, the drug trade still accomplishing the decades-old-goals of: suppressing the movements of lower classes, mentally and culturally enslaving minorities and undesirables to the elite classes, locking up thousands of said undesirables in literal cages while profiting off their long-term behavioral modification into permanent criminals, justifying the federal and local law enforcement expenditures on increasingly militarized equipment + tactics, and last but not least: profit – both personal and organizational.
 Comical official estimates of the drug trade profit are at $4 billion/year worldwide.
 The 2013 budget for “fighting” drugs is $25 billion.
 The real profits probably total in the TRILLIONS, ensuring there is enough money for domestic gangs, international cartels, government black-ops, policy maker payoffs, overt and covert kingpins and all those who are in their orbit.

 With communism eradicated, the US war-machine, much like the US drug-machine, had to find new ways to survive.
 Our war culture found a new, perfect enemy in terrorism: an enemy that is not a group, but an ideology.
 One that can only be defeated on the terms of those who are in power.
 They win when they say they win; the war continues until then.
 Many have observed the intermingling of drug-trafficking profits and terrorist organizations.
 The response to this is much like our attempt at destroying the societal scourge of drug-addiction with the “War on Drugs”.
 The “War on Terror” is a fine example of failure through ineptitude or intention.
 It is clear, both conflicts have been combined and are here to stay.
 Global war continues, societal failure persists, the people’s movement will always be divided and in conflict.
 And it would seem that this is exactly the way the elite want it.